Reasons for Renewing your Membership of the ANZASW

 ANZASW will continue to support members to maintain competent practice by providing professional development.
 We offer a growing range of services designed to deepen your knowledge and skills:

-- We offer 48+ hours of free professional development services through webinars, covering a wide range of topics which will help you meet the requirements set by the Social Work Registration Board to maintain an Annual Practising Certificate (APC).
+- We offer many hours of free professional development through webinars, covering a wide range of topics which will help you meet the requirements set by the Social Work Registration Board to maintain an Annual Practising Certificate (APC).
 The webinars can be accessed in real time or by watching the recording on the website after it has been streamed.

 - We have a growing repository of national and international professional development events; searchable by CPD Interests, Dates, Location and more